-Many founders view the panacea to securing funding from VCs in the fundraise process as getting the first meeting; once they are in they will win!
+Many founders view the panacea to securing funding from venture capital investors in the fundraising process as getting the first meeting; once they are in they will win!
 The reality in most scenarios is different, as what you do when you are in the room, and how you happened to get there (pitch deck) have already contributed to your odds.

 Let me quickly touch on two fallacies here to illustrate the preceding paragraph.